Got a question? We'd love to help!

-A Custodian is an entity (such as a broker-dealer, bank, or transfer agent) that holds any securities you sell on behalf of your investors (who are the "beneficial owners" of the securities).
+A custodian is an entity (such as a broker-dealer, bank, or transfer agent) that holds securities on behalf of investors, who are the "beneficial owners" of the securities.

 This means investors are not the "holder of record" of any shares, convertible notes, SAFEs or other securities they purchase via a custodian.
 Rather, the custodian is the "holder of record," and holds those securities as a custodian on behalf of investors, who are the "beneficial owners" of the securities.
 The custodian is the single entity listed on the cap table.